lewagon/dotfiles/05-Rails/05-Rails-MC-with-images/02-Watch-List-Images/README.md

 ### First Deployment

 Go back to the lecture and follow the step to deploy your app in production on Heroku.
-You will need to sign up to the service.
+You will need to sign up to the service, and redeem your Free Credits

 ### Image Upload